tattiyaS/AbstractBuilder/Abstract.md

-NAIST is a very happy place to study wonderful thing It is well-established that ....
+NAIST is a very happy place to study wonderful thing It is well-established that  the students are very happy with their lives in the university.
 This study aims to determine how ....
 Specifically, it investigates whether ...

 To test the hypothesis ... we performed a high-quality questionnaire